|Huge Fields of Solar Power Panels and of

 and Highway 14.
 The Tehachapi Pass is one of the windiest areas in the world.

-in USA.
-An aerial view of this large windmills farm can be seen at the following website:
+aerial view of this large windmills farm can be seen at the following website:

 I zoomed in to take these two pictures of the huge forest of wind turbines at a substantial distance away when